The IT Support team are your first point of contact with IT Services.

 We offer a range of online materials, including booklets, video guides, slides and exercises to all members of the University.
 These resources cover essential IT skills for studying and useful skills for further employment and creativity.

 We also run face to face training sessions available to all students throughout term time to enhance your digital and academic skills.

-For staff and research graduates, we provide courses and self-guided learning material on common applications and tools, including G Suite and Microsoft Office.
+For staff and research graduates, we provide courses and self-guided learning material on common applications and tools, including Google Workspace and Microsoft Office.
 If our existing resources don't meet your requirements we may be able to provide bespoke training.